Pain (surname)

 Pain is a surname.
-The Oxford Dictionary of Family Names in Britain and Ireland records it as a variant of Payne, along with Paine, Payn, Pane, Payen, Payan, Panes, and Pagan.
+The Oxford Dictionary of Family Names in Britain and Ireland records it as a variant of Payne, along with Paine,Paines, Payn, Pane, Payen, Payan, Panes, and Pagan.
 The name Payne is believed to derive from the medieval English personal name Pagan.
 The Dictionary of American Family Names describes Pain as a variant of the name Paine.

 Pain is also an alternative spelling of the Indian surname Pyne.

 Notable people with the surname include (birth date order):